o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes/dynamic-data-slots.md

 }
 ```

-For information about `DynamicGroup` and `DynamicDataType`, see the `ScriptCanvas_DynamicDataSlot` attributes table earlier in this topic.
+For information about `DynamicGroup` and `DynamicDataType`, refer to the `ScriptCanvas_DynamicDataSlot` attributes table earlier in this topic.